DeAndre Hopkins: Personal life

 During his time at Clemson, Hopkins majored in community recreation and sport & camp management.

-He also holds a SMOOOTH Back-to-school giveaway that supplies book bags and school supplies for over 2,500 children.
-SMOOOTH is an acronym that stands for Speaking Mentally Outwardly Opening Opportunities Towards Healing.
+Hopkins holds a SMOOOTH Back-to-school giveaway that supplies book bags and school supplies for over 2,500 children.
+SMOOOTH is an acronym that stands for "Speaking Mentally Outwardly Opening Opportunities Towards Healing".
 In 2021, Hopkins went into the cereal business with "DeAndre's Hop Box".
 A portion of the proceeds of the cereal's sales went to the SMOOOTH Foundation.

-Growing up, Hopkins idolized his cousin Javis Austin who also played for Clemson.
-Austin, whose brother died during a pickup basketball game, attempted suicide after falling down Clemson's depth chart.
-He attempted suicide by shooting himself in the face with a .380 caliber pistol.
-Austin survived but the gunshot destroyed his right eye and damaged his left, effectively ending his football career.
-He now works as a special educator at an elementary school in Clemson, South Carolina.

 In March 2020, Hopkins partnered with Beyond Meat.
-The partnership started the Feed A Million+ pledge with the intent to donate and distribute more than one million Beyond Burger across the United States to needy people.
+The partnership started the Feed A Million+ pledge with the intent to donate and distribute more than one million Beyond Burgers across the United States to needy people.

-In 2021, Hopkins displayed the name of Denmark Vesey on his helmet as a tribute to the alleged mastermind of a thwarted 1822 South Carolina slave revolt.
+In 2020, Hopkins displayed the name of Denmark Vesey on his helmet as a tribute to the alleged mastermind of a thwarted 1822 South Carolina slave revolt.
 Hopkins chose Vesey due to their South Carolina heritage, to honor Vesey's sacrifice for equality, and to draw attention to a history that is not commonly taught.